 Lane Rental Fee Assessment will be in effect from the time of the Notice to Proceed until the department issues final acceptance.
-If interim completion time or contract time expires before the completion of specified work in the contract, additional liquidated damages will be assessed according to standard spec 108.11 or as specified within this contract.
+If interim completion time or contract time expires before the completion of specified work in the contract, additional liquidated damages will be assessed as specified in standard spec 108.11 or as specified within this contract.